-FraserWood is the leader in RF drying with the largest capacity in North America
+FraserWood is the leader in RF dry timber with the largest drying capacity in North America.

-From the West Coast’s pioneer of heavy timber drying
+From the West Coast’s pioneer of radio frequency kiln dried timber

 For many projects, green timber meets all the design needs.
-When engineering or aesthetics dictate a more reliable, predictable and dimensionally stable product, FraserWood provides superior timber drying services that assure a higher standard and the rock-solid conviction that the product you specify is the one delivered.
+When engineering or aesthetics dictate a more reliable, predictable and dimensionally stable product, FraserWood provides superior RF vacuum kiln dried timber that assures a higher standard and the rock-solid conviction that the product you specify is the one delivered.

 The Attributes of FraserWood Dry Timber